 In the above circuit, all the transistors are NPN so they turn on if logic 1 is given to them and are OFF when no logic or logic 0 is given.
 The drawbacks of this network is that there are 4 IO pins required to drive one motor.
 A slight variant of this connection is shown below,

 Here two transistor are paired and then used with a single IO pin.
-Here one of two transistors is PNP so, it need logic 0 to turn ON.
-So if we were to give Logic one to one pair, then only the lower transistors (NPN) are turned.
+Here one of two transistors is PNP so, it needs logic 0 to turn ON.
+So if we were to give Logic 1 to one pair, then only the lower transistors (NPN) are turned.
 Similarly a logic 0 will turn on only the upper transistors (PNP).
 This way we are able to reduce the number of microcontroller pins required to the control the motor.
 This is the sort of circuit our L293d drivers use.